christianvoigt/argdown/README.md

 The development of Argdown and Argdown-related tools is funded by the [DebateLab](http://debatelab.philosophie.kit.edu/) at KIT, Karlsruhe.

 All code is published under the MIT license.
+The optional Argvu font is published under a [Free License](https://github.com/christianvoigt/argdown/tree/master/packages/argvu/LICENSE.md).

 ## About this repository